Witcombe Festival

-Witcombe Festival is an annual music festival held in Brockworth in Gloucestershire, UK over the August Bank Holiday weekend.
+Witcombe Festival is an annual music festival held in Brockworth, Gloucestershire, over the August Bank Holiday weekend.
 Previously known as Witcombe Cider Festival the festival dropped the word cider from the title to become Witcombe Festival in spring 2020.
 As well as music, the three-day festival has it roots deep in cider.
-The festival consists of four stages and had been headlined by; Rag'n'Bone Man, Chase & Status, Bugzy Malone, Sean Paul, Craig David, Rudimental, Basement Jaxx, Tinie Tempah, John Newman (singer), Annie Mac, Dizzie Rascal, Plan B, Sigma, Ella Eyre, Example, Wiley, Heather Small, Lethal Bizzle, Tinchy Stryder.
+The festival consists of four stages and had been headlined by; Rag'n'Bone Man, Chase & Status, Bugzy Malone, Sean Paul, Craig David, Rudimental, Basement Jaxx, Tinie Tempah, John Newman, Annie Mac, Dizzie Rascal, Plan B, Sigma, Ella Eyre, Example, Wiley, Heather Small, Lethal Bizzle, Tinchy Stryder.
 The festival is partnered with charity Rugby For Heroes for whom Nick Knowles is an ambassador.

 History

 The very first Witcombe Cider Festival took place at Witcombe Cricket club on Saturday 25 August 2012.
 200 cider and music fans gathered to enjoy a selection of Gloucestershire ciders and local bands.
 The festival was headlined by X Factor contestant Kitty Brucknell.